mlrun/mlrun/docs/runtimes/notifications.md

 ## The Notification Object
-The notification object's schema is as follows:
+The notification object's schema is:
 - `kind`: str - notification kind (slack, git, etc...)
 - `when`: list[str] - run states on which to send the notification (completed, error, aborted)
 - `name`: str - notification name